rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 > Behold this hath touched thy lips, and taketh away all thine iniquities and purgeth all thy sins

-The bread and wine, the body and blood of Christ, is the live coal carried by a seraphim that purges sin.
+The bread and wine, the body and blood of Christ, are as the live coal carried by a seraphim that purges sin.

 New covenant, everlasting covenant of peace...